wonghang/originstamp-proof/README.md

 $
 ```

-If I release those files to the public, one can write to compute all the hash and Bitcoin address using Bash shell as follow:
+If I release those files to the public, one can compute all the hashes and Bitcoin addresses using a bash script as follow:

 ```bash
 for i in /path/to/those/files/*